I hate to tell you this, but you know that laundry list of marketing activities you have that makes you feel like you’re doing something?

 This is interactive content marketing.

-So what makes content interactive?
+What makes content interactive?

 Interactive content is first and foremost visual.
 A well-written blog post on its own performs well enough.
 A blog post with a quiz that makes you feel like you’re part of something bigger?
 That goes viral.